atewari-bot/bank-marketing-campaign/README.md

 | Precision    | 0.71      | High — when it says “positive,” it’s usually right       |
 | Recall       | 0.43      | Moderate — misses more than half of positives            |

+**Summary:**
+* The ROC curve for the fine-tuned Logistic Regression model is positioned higher and further to the left than the baseline model's ROC curve, indicating a better trade-off between the True Positive Rate and False Positive Rate.
+* The Precision-Recall curve for the fine-tuned model shows improved performance, staying higher for longer across different recall levels compared to the baseline, which suggests better precision (fewer false positives) at various recall levels.
+* Comparing metrics, the fine-tuned Logistic Regression model achieved a better AUC score (Area Under the ROC Curve), indicating overall improved discriminative ability between the positive and negative classes compared to the initial Logistic Regression model.

 <h>Improved DecisionTreeClassifier model performance metrics<h>
 ![Image](/images/dt_grid_metrics.png)